-The silicon inside Intel's latest dual-socket Xeon processor is actually rather familiar.
-It's essentially the same CPU die found in the Core i7 desktop CPU and therefore a monolithic quad-core design manufactured using Intel's 45nm production technology.
+The silicon inside Intel's latest dual-socket Xeon is essentially the same CPU die found in the Core i7 desktop CPU, and therefore a monolithic quad-core design manufactured using Intel's 45nm production technology.